crowdfavorite-mirrors/wp-auto-thickbox-plus/readme.txt

 1. Click [Select a File] button at "Image" options
 1. Drag an image file from your computer and drop to "Drop files here"
   * or Click [Select Files] button and choose an image file from your computer
-1. Click [Insert into Post] button
+1. Click [Insert Image] button

-= Can I use original ThickBox resources instead? =
+= Can I use built-in ThickBox resources instead? =

 Yes, you can.
-Access 'Options' page, and check [ThickBox Resources] - [Use WordPress built-in thickbox.js/css] checkbox.
+Access 'Options' page, and check [ThickBox Resources - Use WordPress built-in thickbox.js/css] option.

 \* Note: some extra features will be disabled.
 For instance, most mouse/keyboard actions, animation effects, disabled Auto Resize, compatibility with cache plugins.
 And many improvements and bug fixes won't be applied.